ANSTO campuses are open to the public and you’re invited to visit and learn more about the amazing world of nuclear science.

 How does ANSTO's operation help the local community?

-ANSTO is helping to improve our health with one in two Australians benefiting from the nuclear medicines produced using OPAL research reactor when being treated for serious illnesses such as heart disease and cancer.
+ANSTO is helping to improve our health with most Australians benefiting from the nuclear medicines produced using OPAL research reactor when being diagnosed and treated for serious illnesses such as heart disease and cancer.
 ANSTO also produces research outcomes for the environment and industry.

 What ANSTO facilities can the community access every day?